 Bearing this in mind, through our active participation in the work of the Government’s Competitiveness Council – as the Government’s main advisory body in the area of improving the business environment, which is led by Prime Minister Duško Marković – our efforts are aimed at ensuring that the recommendations provided by our members through the White Book, as well as through the work of our Committees, are included in the measures to be implemented by relevant state institutions in order to advance the business climate and create the same kind of business environment conditions that our member companies enjoy in their home countries.

 The MFIC today has 40 members from different sectors and industries, with their combined turnover accounting for over 25% of Montenegro’s GDP

-The MFIC recently became a member of the Government’s Commission for Combatting the Grey Economy, which is led by Deputy Prime Minister Milutin Simović, in order to work closely with our counterparts from the Government to further combat the grey economy, especially in the areas of the labour market, tourism and construction.
+The MFIC recently became a member of the Government’s Commission for Combatting the Grey Economy, which is led by Deputy Prime Minister Milutin Simović, to work closely with our counterparts from the Government to further combat the grey economy, especially in the areas of the labour market, tourism and construction.

 Looking back on the index ratings of the nine editions of the White Book that you have produced, how would you describe the progress made by Montenegro in terms of reforms?

 – When it comes to the White Book – as our most recognised annual publication, which evaluates the business environment in Montenegro from the perspective of our members who are doing business in Montenegro – we can say that the business climate in Montenegro has been improving steadily.

 Taking into consideration movements on the MFIC Index (the evaluation of the ease and effectiveness of doing business in Montenegro on the basis of our members’ experiences), continuous improvement in the rating has been evident since 2011, with the exception of 2015, when a decline was recorded.
 The MFIC Index for 2018 amounts to 6.49 (on a scale of 1 to 10) and was the highest since the introduction of this kind of measurement in 2011.